ch-stark/blog1506/acm/README2.md

 ## Overview

 In this blog we look at how to realize a cluster landing zone for our hybrid cloud architecture that was introduced in the previous [blog](https://cloud.redhat.com/blog/a-guide-to-cluster-landing-zones-for-hybrid-and-multi-cloud-architectures).
 In this blog We will extend the multi-tenanted operating model underpinning our solution so that it can run both stateless and stateful workloads in a "cloud agnostic" manner.
-To this end we will make use of various tools within the Red Hat Advanced Cluster Management for Kubernetes (RHACM) toolbox to achieve a fully integrated and frictionless implementation.
+To this end we will make use of various capabilities within the Red Hat Advanced Cluster Management for Kubernetes (RHACM) toolbox to achieve a fully integrated and frictionless implementation.

 ## Extending the Cluster Landing Zone